ChanderG/c-compiler/growth.md

 Added pointer derefrencing and address of operator.
 2 holes here:
 -no check for compatible types
 -pointer assignment not yet supported

+###After Added unary * and & operators
+Assuming that a return value is just a value and not a boolean expression.